rmoralespp/sphinxlinter/README.md

 * `--enable`:  Violation codes to enable (or ALL, to enable all rules), by default all are enabled.
 * `--disable`: Violation codes to disable, by default none are disabled. **Takes precedence over `--enable`**.
 * `--ignore`: Directories to exclude from analysis (for example `venv`, `.cache`).
+* `--statistics`: Show counts for every rule with at least one violation.

 ## Violation reporting